ellisp/ellisp.github.io/_posts/2015-12-29-Rrobot-born.md

 Here are some examples of code from that repository.

-Here's the file that finds a fortune of less than 140 characters (after its author is pasted to the end) and puts it into the "tweettxt" object for later use.
+Here's the file that finds a fortune of less than 140 characters (after its author is pasted to the end) and puts it into the `tweettxt` object for later use.

 {% highlight R lineanchors %}
 library(fortunes)